 Type: Action camera | Sensor: 1/2.3-inch | Megapixels: 12MP | Screen: Dual (front and rear) | Viewfinder: No | Lens: 148-degree field-of-view | Continuous shooting speed: Not specified | Max video resolution: 4k | User level: Beginner

-The DJI Osmo Action is an extraordinarily capable little action camera, capable of producing beautifully smooth 4K footage thanks to its RockSteady stabilisation system.
-Undercutting the GoPro HERO7 Black on price, it's a fantastic tool for the money and boasts lots of great features you'd expect from a camera of its class, such as waterproofing down to 11m.
+The DJI Osmo Action is an extraordinarily powerful little action camera, capable of producing beautifully smooth 4K footage thanks to its RockSteady stabilisation system.
+Undercutting the latest GoPro HERO cameras on price, it's a fantastic tool for the money and boasts lots of great features you'd expect from a camera of its class, such as waterproofing down to 11m.
 Dual LCD screens are also a boon for selfies and vlogging, allowing you to see what you're shooting from both angles, and it can also shoot video in super slow motion (up to 8x).
 An all-around winner for a great price.

 Read more: DJI Osmo Action review